DOES THE BIBLE MAKE A DIFFERENCE

 Can it really be proven that the Bible changes people for the better, providing peace and encouragement?
 As we conducted our State of the Bible Survey interviews, we recognized how much change many have experienced in the last few years.
 From the rise of Artificial Intelligence to political turmoil, from the war in Ukraine to the genocide in Palestine, and so much more, Americans are facing an increasingly uncertain world.
 Yet amid crisis and chaos, many turn to God’s Word for answers.

-After reviewing the Bible Survey results, one thing became clear: Those who turn to the Bible for truth and comfort have more hope for the future than the average person.
-Can there be anything more profound?
-Yet we’ve also discovered that many Americans wish they read the Bible more, which means there’s a gap between intention and actions.
-While Americans turned to the Bible during the pandemic, many have since returned to their regular activity, leaving their Bible behind.
+From the Bible Survey results, we saw that those who turn to the Bible for truth and comfort have more hope for the future than the average person.
+Yet many Americans wish they read the Bible more.
+While Americans engaged with Scripture during the pandemic, many have since returned to their regular activity, leaving their Bible behind.

 Bible Engagement in America